Pandora1337/DevOps-Practice/service-discovery/README.md

 ## Result

-Now the services are reachable on `http://localhost:3001/info` (with port `3002` for `service-b`, `3003` for `service-c`, etc) and via a gateway: `http://localhost:3000/service-a/info`.
-Consul can also see all the services, and their API status
+Now the services are reachable on `http://localhost:3001/info` (with port `3002` for `service-b`, `3003` for `service-c`, etc) and via a gateway: `http://localhost:3000/service-a/info`, `http://localhost:3000/service-b/info` Consul can also monitor all the services, and their API status

 Docker containers with compose: